Giuseppe Laezza

-Giuseppe Laezza (1835-1905) was an Italian painter, mainly of landscapes.
+Giuseppe Laezza (1835–1905) was an Italian painter, mainly of landscapes.

-Biography

 He resided in Naples where in 1877 he exhibited: Dopo il tramonto; San Germano; Cassino, and Una mala pesca alla Marinella.
 Among his works are: A Procession of Children to the Festival of Ponti Rossi, End of the Grape Harvest; Panorama of Sorrento;Curiosity of a Painter; and Un bagno pubblico a San Giovanni a Teduccio, exhibited at Turin in 1884.
 He became a professor at Naples.
 He died in poverty.